Svetlana2912/git-2-homeworks-merge/README.md

 01.10.2022

-I love git
+I like git

 I have dog

-My new text
+I doing my homework